YahyaGamal/Schelling_ABM_assignment/README.md

     - Schelling model description
     - Code block for runnin the Schelling model with different input parameters
     - Assignment questions to be addressed by the students
 2. `schelling.py`: a Python file with the full code for the Schelling model.
-Understanind the details of this file is optional and is not required to answer the assignment questions.
+Understaning the details of this file is optional and is not required to answer the assignment questions.

 To run the model in the `assignment.ipynb` Jupyter notebook, you need to install the following packages:
 - `numpy` version 1.26.4